Migrant Education Program

 The general purpose of the MEP is to ensure that migratory children fully benefit from the same free public education provided to other children.
 To achieve this purpose, the MEP helps SEA and local operating agencies address the special educational needs of migratory children to better enable them to succeed academically.
 More specifically, the purposes of the MEP are to:

 - Support high quality and comprehensive educational programs for migratory children in order to reduce the educational disruption and other problems that resulted from repeated moves.

 - Ensure that migratory children who move among the states are not penalized in any manner by disparities among the states in curriculum, graduation requirements, and state academic content and student academic achievement standards.

 - Ensure that migratory children are provided with appropriate educational services (including supportive services) that address their special needs in a coordinated and efficient manner.

 - Design programs to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health related problems, and other factors that inhibit their ability to do well in school.
 To prepare them to make a successful transition to postsecondary education or employment.

-Children qualify for the migrant program because of the lifestyle of their parents, i.e. moving across school district, county, or state borders or between the United States and Mexico or from other countries for the purpose of seeking temporary and/or seasonal employment in agriculture or commercial fishing activities.
-Children must move with their parents or move to join their parents within 365 days of the qualifying move of the parent(s).
-Children and youth may also qualify if they move without their parent(s) and are seeking temporary and/or seasonal employment in qualifying activities.
+Children qualify for the migrant program because of the lifestyle of their parents, i.e. moving across school district, county, or state borders or between the United States/Mexico or from other countries and engaged in temporary and/or seasonal employment in agriculture or commercial fishing activities.
+Children must move with their parents or move to join within 365 days of the qualifying move of the parent(s).
+Children and youth may also qualify if they move without their parent(s) and are engaged in temporary and/or seasonal employment in qualifying activities.

 Marion County Migrant Education Program